genestack/user-docs/docs-rework/overview/data-model/index.md

     The baseline variant, used when no library or preparation grouping is needed.

 !!! variant "With library or preparation grouping: Study → Samples → Libraries / Preparations → Omics data"
     Used when library or preparation metadata is a meaningful experimental layer.
-Only expression data can be linked to Libraries or Preparations.
+Only tabular data can be linked to Libraries or Preparations.

 !!! variant "Single-cell: Study → Samples → (Libraries / Preparations) → Cell metadata → Omics data"
     Used for single-cell experiments.
 A Cell Group links to a parent SLP entity; an Expression Group links to the Cell Group.